t-data-h/tdh-mgr/README.md

   *TDH* has been adapted as a multi-node distribution that can run on RHEL/CentOS instances.
-A separate project, **tdh-gcp**, provides a framework for installing and distributing TDH via Ansible for multi-node clusters.
+A separate project, **tdh-gcp**, provides a framework for installing and deploying TDH via Ansible for multi-node clusters.
-There is some specific support for running on GCP, but the playbooks can be used with any infrastructure.
-The project **tdh-docker** provides a set of container specifications for supported monitoring services.
+There is some specific support for running on GCP, but the playbooks can be used with any environment.
+The project **tdh-docker** provides a set of container specifications for supported monitoring services such as Prometheus and Grafana.

 ## Installation

   The ecosystem is built using packages from the various Apache projects, either as binaries or built from source.
-The supporting scripts and instructions are based on building a distribution using the following
+The TDH package is distributed separately as a tarball given it's size though could be added to this repository via Git LFS (LargeFileSupport) The supporting scripts and instructions are based on building a distribution using the following
 versions: